srsphotoshoot/SRS_APP/README.md

 📌 Overview

-This repository contains confidential and proprietary software developed and owned exclusively by Sonu Kumar.
+This repository contains confidential and proprietary software developed and owned exclusively by shree radha studio.

 The contents of this repository are NOT open source and are NOT free to use.